 Consumer Disclosures Related to Master of Science in Nursing (MSN) Distance Education Programs at the University of St. Augustine for Health Sciences

-The University of St. Augustine for Health Sciences currently is accepting applications for enrollment in the Master of Science in Nursing (MSN) distance education program for residents in the following states: Alabama, Arizona, California, Colorado, Connecticut, Hawaii, Idaho, Illinois, Indiana, Kansas, Louisiana, Maine, Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Hampshire, New Jersey, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Dakota, Texas, Virginia and Wyoming.
+The University of St. Augustine for Health Sciences currently is accepting applications for enrollment in the Master of Science in Nursing (MSN) distance education program for residents in the following states: Alabama, Arizona, California, Colorado, Connecticut, Florida, Hawaii, Idaho, Illinois, Indiana, Kansas, Louisiana, Maine, Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Hampshire, New Jersey, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Dakota, Texas, Virginia and Wyoming.
 The map below identifies the states from which the University is now accepting applications for the MSN program. (indicated in blue)

 State Board of Nursing Status

 The University of St. Augustine for Health Sciences' Master of Science in Nursing (MSN) is designed to build on the skills of BSN-prepared licensed nurses by focusing on interprofessional approaches to patient care through specializations in leadership, education, and health informatics.
 Because this is a post-licensure program, it does not prepare graduates for initial or advanced licensure programs.
 It is the prospective student’s responsibility to understand, evaluate, and comply with all requirements relating to nursing practice in the state in which he or she intends to practice as requirements vary widely.
 USAHS makes no representations or guarantee that completion of coursework or programs will permit an individual to obtain state licensure, authorization, endorsement, or other state credential.
 For more information about the requirements to practice, students should contact the appropriate Board of Nursing or state agency.